 So why short sell?
 You believe the stock you’re looking at is going to go down in price.
 You’re bearish on the stock!
 With this in mind, you go to your broker and ask to borrow shares at the current price.
 You just select the number of shares you want to sell, and click sell.
 Do a limit order, typically, not a market order.
 When you sell the shares SHORT – you see a – negative balance of shares in your ledger.
 You’re making money as long as the stock moves LOWER than your entry price.

 You then buy the shares back at the lower price, return those shares to your broker (automatically) and pocket the difference.
 In other words, you’re selling shares you technically don’t own “short” then buying them back at a cheaper price (hopefully).
-Here’s an example of a short setup on $AAPS from December 2019.
+Here’s an example of a short setup on $APPS.
 See the entries you would short and cover?
 This would be considered scalping as day trades.

-The stock market is a battle between the bulls and the bears.
 Some days the buyers win and other days the sellers win.
 You also have some mornings where the bears win, but afternoons where the bulls take over.
-It can change so quickly…you HAVE to have a system in place to recognize the signals of when you should go short and when you should go long.
+It can change so quickly…you need to have a system in place to recognize the signals of when you should go short and when you should go long.
 If you don’t want to short, you can always sit out the days the sellers (bears) are in control.